 Looking at raw GDP statistics, this is the deepest recession for decades.
 But, unemployment figures suggest the impact on labour markets has not been so severe.
 This isn’t so convincing.

 There are many reasons to be gloomy about the UK economy.
-The threat of a triple dip recession, the most protracted drop in GDP on record and a growing trade deficit.
+The threat of a triple-dip recession, the most protracted drop in GDP on record and a growing trade deficit.
 But, the unemployment figures are relatively good.
 However, it has come at the cost of falling real wages and stagnant labour productivity.
-Also, we shouldn’t under-estimate the fact an unemployment rate of 2.5 million is still a very serious economic and social problem.
-If recovery had been stronger, the unemployment rate could be much lower, and if we fail to see strong and sustained economic recover, unemployment will continue to be a serious problem.
+Also, we shouldn’t underestimate the fact an unemployment rate of 2.5 million is still a very serious economic and social problem.
+If recovery had been stronger, the unemployment rate could be much lower, and if we fail to see strong and sustained economic recovery, unemployment will continue to be a serious problem.
 But, it suggests that encouraging labour market flexibility has definite benefits for unemployment, and it is something the Eurozone may also benefit from.